Schnitzel: Lebanon

 In Lebanon, the dish is normally called escalope.
 Escalope is a French term and is a broader category of beaten, breaded meat of which Schnitzel is a type.
 While schnitzels are fried, escalopes need not be, even though they most commonly are.
 Lebanon likely adopted the French term during the French mandate period.

 Turkey

-In Turkey, the dish is spelled schnitzelm, şinitzel, or şnitzel and pronounced in a similar way to German.
+In Turkey, the dish is spelled schnitzel, şinitzel, or şnitzel and pronounced in a similar way to German.
 It is made of chicken and is usually served with rice, French fries, or pasta.
 Sometimes, it may have grilled cheese in it.
 It is often cooked at home, as it is an easy-to-do kind of food, but some restaurants have it on their menus.

 North America

 Canada

 In Canada, Schnitzel is often referred to simply as veal cutlet or chicken cutlet, breaded and fried.
 Often with Italian tomato sauce, parmigiana cheese or mozzarella cheese.
 It is often topped with red peppers and it is very commonly served as a sandwich.